hackupc/guides-page/_pages/guide/volunteer.md

 Make sure to:
 - Sign up on Slack
-- Download the Slack App (for i0S, Android and Windows Phone)
+- Download the Slack App (for iOS, Android and Windows Phone)
 - **Enable all push notifications for mentions.**

 ### In case of emergency :oncoming_police_car::ambulance: :fire_engine: :